Nursing

 2. Student must be in good standing with the college.

-5. A minimum GPA of 2.0 cumulative at current native institution or 2.0 cumulative at institution from which student is transferring is required to be eligible to apply for the nursing program.
+6. A minimum GPA of 2.0 cumulative at current native institution or 2.0 cumulative at institution from which student is transferring is required to be eligible to apply for the nursing program.

-6. A minimum GPA of 2.5 is necessary for nursing required academic courses.
-Official transcripts from all colleges attended must be provided to the Admissions Office and all unofficial transcripts must be uploaded to the nursing application.
+8. Official transcripts from all colleges attended must be provided to the Admissions Office and all unofficial transcripts must be uploaded to the nursing application.

-7. A minimum GPA of 2.5 cumulative from high school is required for students without prior college courses (GED will be used if applicable).
+9. A minimum GPA of 2.5 cumulative from high school is required for students without prior college courses (GED will be used if applicable).

-8. Student must be eligible for Math 100 - Intermediate College Algebra (higher level math accepted) and Biology 201 (A & P I) as determined by college policy during the first semester of the nursing program if not previously completed with a grade of “C” or higher.
+10. Student must be eligible for Math 100 - Intermediate College Algebra (higher level math accepted) and Biology 201 (A & P I) as determined by college policy during the first semester of the nursing program if not previously completed with a grade of “C” or higher.

-10. A minimum 18 ACT Composite Score (National or Residual) is required for admission consideration.
+12. A minimum 18 ACT Composite Score (National or Residual) is required for admission consideration.
 Proof of score must be uploaded to the nursing application.

-11. Priority for admission is given to first time applicants.
+14. Priority for admission is given to first time applicants.
 Readmission/reinstatement as well as transfer students are considered on a space-available basis.

-12. Transportation to the Hanceville campus will be required to complete simulation labs.
+15. Transportation to the Hanceville campus will be required to complete simulation labs.

-*Courses are offered NUR 112 Fall semester, NUR 113 Spring semester, NUR 114/115 Summer semester at the Oneonta Instructional site
+*Courses are offered NUR 112 fall semester, NUR 113 spring semester, NUR 114/115 summer semester at the Oneonta Instructional site.

 Admission Requirements for the Evening Program* at Hanceville Campus